packagist/private-packagist-api-client/README.md

 Returns an array of all added or edited customer packages.

 #### Revoke access to a package from a customer

+You can reference the package by its ID or name.

 ```php
 $customerId = 42;
 $packageName = 'acme-website/package';